No matter what type of business your run, the most important cover you can take is to protect you against being sued.

 Who needs this cover?
 Anyone that takes a fee for their opinion requires PI.

-On top of the above situations, there are a few other areas where you may be left open to legal action which can be plugged with a Management Liability Package.
+On top of the above situations, there are a few other areas where you may be left open to legal action which can be plugged with a Management Liability Insurance policy.
 This is a combination of several insurances including:

 - Directors & Officers Cover (to protect directors from being personally liable for the actions of the company)